alexschmid3/15.S60_2023/4_advanced_deep_learning/README.md

 ### Homework

 The homework is [here](https://colab.research.google.com/drive/10IMhJUiAepquOQsSSNSqX232veozk6mD?usp=sharing).
-You will have to implement your own transfer learning workflow or ConvNet to classify the CIFAR dataset.
+You will have to implement your own convolutional neural network or transfer learning workflow to classify pictures from the CIFAR10 dataset.
 Good luck!